 ‘Okay, now for the interesting part… but don’t tell anyone; I don’t want this getting back to the Vatican… she might lose her job.

 ‘It was on the final day of class that I thought I’d make my move since this would likely be my last chance… a hail-Mary pass, so to speak.
 And so somehow I managed to convince her to meet me for dinner so we could celebrate the end of our class term.

-She appeared far more attractive that I had even imagined her to be, especially with there being far more to her willowy contours than I would have guessed.
-I think she said she had a cousin in London; probably she borrowed the cloths from her.
+She appeared far more attractive than I had even imagined her to be, especially with there being far more to her willowy contours than I would have guessed.
+I think she said she had a cousin in London; probably she borrowed the clothes from her.

 Still, I could tell she really wanted to, considering what a good time we were having with me being at my jovial best.
 I remembered once reading where Marilyn Monroe said, if you can make a girl laugh, you can make her do anything.’
 And it worked!
 After a more joking with her, she finally relented; but said only for a few minutes, since her sister superiors were expecting her to return to the convent very soon.
 I tried not to be too obvious being over delighted, but I’m sure it showed.

 ‘After we arrived at my room, I looked in my cupboard for the exotic rooibos tea I had promised her without actually searching in the right place.
 And so instead I poured her a half glass of red wine as a substitute, which I insisted was communion wine, blest by some priest I that was recently in Rome to see the pope.
 And of course, I said, the wine had been procured by epicurean gods in a Grecian vineyard overlooking the Mediterranean Sea.

 ‘She giggled at my exotic narrative as I poured myself a full glass, this time with exaggerated flair I acquired by mimicking professional bartenders.
 We clinked out glasses to celebrate the end of classes, and then toasted our friendship and all the delightful times we had shared in class.